indeedeng/starfish/README.md

 You may want to store multiple CSV files in a folder that's inside of Starfish, but not tracked by git.
 If you create a new folder named "CSVsToParse", it will not be tracked by git.
 Or, you can name the folder something else and add that folder name to the .gitignore file.

 #### Then, get yourself Github authentication credentials.
 Log in to GitHub and [register a new personal access token](https://github.com/settings/tokens/new) (you can find this under Profile > Settings > Developer Settings > Personal access token > "Generate new token").
-The default permissions should suffice, fill the "Note" field with e.g. "Starfish" or another description, and then click "Generate token".
+Fill the "Note" field with e.g. "Starfish" or another description.
+You don't need to select any scopes.
+(By default, a token is allowed read-only access to public information, and that's all Starfish needs).
+Click "Generate token".
 Copy the access token and store it as you will need it for the next step.

 #### Next, Create a file named .env, copy the contents of the .env.template file into it, and add your values to the new file.
 - Paste the access token into GITHUB_TOKEN